 Web platform compliance ensures browser-based app versions maintain consistent privacy protection with native mobile applications.

-Emerging platform preparation addresses privacy requirements for new platforms including wearables, smart TVs, and IoT devices.
+Emerging platform preparation addresses privacy requirements for new platforms including wearables, smart TVs, and IoT devices, while also anticipating GDPR changes and strategies expected in 2025.

 Testing and Validation